prl-theworkshop/prl-theworkshop.github.io/prl2025-icaps/README.md

 As the main purpose of this workshop is to solicit discussion, the authors are invited to use the appendix of their submissions for that purpose.

-Paper submissions should be made through OpenReview.
-The submission link will be added shortly.
+Paper submissions should be made through [OpenReview](https://openreview.net/group?id=icaps-conference.org/ICAPS/2025/Workshop/PRL).

 We do not insist on papers being submitted anonymously initially; this decision is left to the discretion of the author.
 If a paper is simultaneously being considered at a venue where anonymity is required, you have the option to submit it without author details, considering the possibility of a shared reviewer pool.
 However, please be aware that upon acceptance, the paper will be publicly posted on the PRL website with full author information.